aklin/aklin.github.io/_posts/2019-02-10-interview-test-the-change-dispenser.md

 Finally we come to the business end: the `Transaction`.
 This is the class where I fulfill the requirements of the exercise, namely, dispensing change.
 The algorithm here tries to dispense as many high-valued coins as it can, before moving on to a coin of lower value.
-A simple loop and arithmetic is all we need.

 But I've spotted a bug in the `getChange` method: